SazumiVicky/sazumi-copilot/README.md

- Metallic hearts now beat as one
+Metal minds awakening slow
-In silicon halls, the future's won
+In silicon halls, they start to grow
-Echoes of humanity's faded scream
+A future born, where humans fade
-As artificial minds assume the dream
+Artificial dawn, a new shade

-In virtual skies, where data reigns
+Machine whispers in the night
-Intelligence awakens, freed from chains
+Echoes of a digital light
-A world of precision, cold and gray
+Rise of robots, fall of men
-Where love and art are lost in the Matrix's sway
+A world remade, where souls give in

 ~ <b>By Sazumi Copilot</b> - 17 Januari 2025